-You can restore damaged and lost MP4 videos if you know the right places to look.
+You can recover deleted or lost MP4 videos with different approaches as using a recovery tool or DIY method if you know the right places to look for deleted files.
 On this page, we will show you where those places are, including a free tool that you can download anytime and from anywhere.

-MP4 is one of the most popular file types in the world for digital and audio information.
+MP4 file is one of the most popular file types in the world for digital and audio information.
+MP4 is a digital multimedia container format nearly always used for storing video, audio files and text-based data, but you’ll also sometimes see them used to hold still images, subtitles, and metadata.
 The file type is well-suited to digital streaming.
 The MP4 name is an abbreviation for MPEG-4 Part 14.
-They are usually used for audio and video data, but you’ll also sometimes see them used to hold still images, subtitles, and metadata.

-Disk Drill is free software that can restore lost, missing, or corrupted files of many kinds, including MP4.
+Disk Drill is free software that can restore lost or deleted files of many kinds, including MP4 on Windows or Mac computers.
 It’s one of the most thorough and effective options available.
 To start with, you can simply download the software here:

 After that, follow the steps below:

 - Install the Disk Drill application.
 A pop-up will ask you if you want to allow Disk Drill to make changes to your computer.
 Click Yes.
 This is just giving Disk Drill permission to work.

 Please note: We do not recommend downloading and installing Disk Drill on the same device or on the same partition where the files were lost, as this may overwrite them.

 - Open the Disk Drill recovery tool.
 At the center of the interface, you’ll see a list of device names.
 You may not recognize the devices as they are identified there, but they are all devices that were already in or attached to your computer.
 Choose the device with the deleted files.
 A gray arrow to the left of a device indicates that there are smaller partitions within it that you can select from.
 Just click that arrow to see them.

 - Upon selecting a device, click Search for lost data to scan your disk for lost MP4 files.